 - Regulating insulin and other substances the body produces that encourage tumor growth

 - Improving the immune system

 Treatment designed for you.
-Whether you’re looking for a simple screening, comprehensive treatment guidance, or support during your recovery, the specialists at the Praxair Cancer Center can help.
+Whether you’re looking for a simple screening, comprehensive treatment guidance, or support during your recovery, our specialists can help.
 Learn more about our breast health services and screenings by clicking here.